flutter/website/src/cookbook/design/fonts.md

 );
 ```

-For more information on themes,
+To learn more about themes,
-see the [Using Themes to share colors and font styles][] recipe.
+check out the [Using Themes to share colors and font styles][] recipe.

-## 4. Use the font in a specific widget
+## Use the font in a specific widget

-If you want to apply the font to a specific widget,
+To apply the font to a specific widget like a `Text` widget,
-such as a `Text` widget,
 provide a [`TextStyle`][] to the widget.

-In this example, apply the RobotoMono font to a single `Text` widget.
+Try to apply the RobotoMono font to a single `Text` widget.
-Once again, the `fontFamily` must match the `family` name declared in the
+Match the `fontFamily` value to the `family` name declared in the pubspec file.
-`pubspec.yaml`.

 <?code-excerpt "lib/main.dart (Text)"?>
 ```dart